davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

     ```bash
     $ cd ~
-    $ cd os-first/
+    $ cd os-first
     $ code hwk1.c
     ```

     - The first command `cd ~` changes your current-working-directory to your home directory.
-You should remember that `~` is a shortcut to your home directory, and now you won't ever get "lost!"
+You should remember that `~` is a shortcut to your home directory!

-    - The second command `cd os-first` changes your current-working-directory to  the `os-first` directory that git should have cloned in the previous steps.
+    - The second command `cd os-first` changes your current-working-directory to the `os-first` directory that git just cloned in the previous steps.

-    - Finally, `code hwk1.c` opens a new file called `hwk1.c`.
+    - Finally, `code hwk1.c` opens a new file called `hwk1.c` inside your VS code editor.

-    - Of course, you could've done all that using VS Code's file explorer on the left-hand panel, but it's important to make sure that your terminal is *in* that new project directory when you're ready to compile.
+    - Of course, you could've done all that using VS Code's file explorer on the left-hand panel, but it's important to make sure that your terminal is opened *in* that new project directory when you're ready to compile.

 2. With `hwk1.c` open in your editor, type in the following "hello world" code and save it.